EECS4413-Group/Backend/README.md

 ## CONVENTIONS
 To make it easy to understand what is going on, please document the available endpoints for your system in the README found within each microservice directory.

 Within each directory should exist an independent api, which performs a specific service.
 The following is a list of these services.
-The entire backend can only be accessed via the `auth gateway`, and as such, to access a specific service, you must make a request to the `auth gateway` with a URI prefix that indicates where the request is heading.
+The entire backend can only be accessed via the `auth gateway`, and as such, to access a specific service, you must make a request to the `auth gateway` with a URI prefix that indicates where the request is heading (for example: `http://localhost:8080/marketplace/create_listing`).
 See the table below for further information.

 |  Name | Purpose | Technology/framework | URI prefix | Owner | Status |
 |---|---|---|---|---|---|